inkVerb/VIP/501/Lesson-12.md

   - JavaScript (`xml2json` & `json2xml`)
   - SQL (`FOR XML AUTO`, `FOR XML PATH`, `FROM OPENXML`)
   - And many more
+    - C
+    - Go
-    - Node.js
+    - Java
     - Python
-    - Java
     - Perl
     - Swift
+    - Android
+    - Ruby
-    - C
+    - Node.js
 6. Is styleable using CSS and XSLT
 7. For machines, not browsers
   - Desktop app